University City, Philadelphia: Town–university relations

 University City has a history of strained town and gown relations, particularly with the University of Pennsylvania ("Penn" for short), the city's largest private employer and the second-largest private employer in Pennsylvania.
 During the 1960s, Penn led a series of gentrification and redevelopment programs that have changed the character of the area.

-Opened in 2001, the Penn Alexander is neighborhood public elementary school which Penn helped to build and subsidizes.
+Opened in 2001, Penn Alexander is a neighborhood public elementary school which Penn helped to build and subsidizes.
 It is open to students inside a "catchment" defined by the School District of Philadelphia and Philadelphia City Council.
 The Penn Mortgage program is a grant made by Penn to any of its staff towards the purchase of a home in West Philadelphia or to be used for the improvement of any staff that currently owns a home in West Philadelphia.
 The university is also an active participant in branding the area as "University City", with its logo showing up next to the name on signs and bridges (not including street signs directing to University City, which are erected by the city, state, and federal governments).

 For decades, 40th Street was generally considered the "invisible campus boundary" between the residential neighborhoods to the west and the Penn campus to the east.
 In recent years, the "Penn bubble" is said to have expanded further west.